What happened to Palm Pilots?

 Managers and executives used them to track their appointments and meetings and to take notes.
 Upon returning to their office, they’d dock the Palm Pilot in its cradle, push a button, and it would sync with their PC.
 In 1996, it was really slick, at least when it worked.

 The Palm Pilot’s inventors left the company in 1998 and founded another company called Handspring, which licensed the Palm OS and produced Palm Pilot clones that were better.
 You could even add phone capability to them.
-Later models were smartphones, and not just PDAs.
+Later models were smartphones right out of the box, and not just PDAs.
 Handspring and Palm ended up merging in 2003.

 Killed off by the smartphone